ioccc-src/winner/2004/vik2/README.md

 seen a winning entry calculating [prime numbers](https://en.wikipedia.org/wiki/Prime_number) in the [pre-processor](https://en.wikipedia.org/wiki/C_preprocessor).
 There is a big difference though.
-The [1988/applin](../../1988/applin/index.html) entry uses pre- processor arithmetic (in a very nice way though).
+The [1988/applin](../../1988/applin/index.html) entry uses pre-processor arithmetic (in a very nice way though).
 This program only defines and undefines symbols in a well defined ;) way and doesn't do any pre-processor arithmetics.

 The reason why I chose to do a [prime number](https://en.wikipedia.org/wiki/Prime_number) application is that the